Get the Skills to Become a Dental Assistant

 8-Month* Dental Assisting Program in Rolling Meadows, IL

 Do you have a passion for pearly whites?
 If you’re a helpful, team-oriented person with good attention to detail, consider training for a career in Dental Assisting.
-With the Dental Assisting Certificate program, you could complete your training and be prepared to pursue a rewarding career in only 32 weeks, including 8 weeks of hands-on training .
+With the Dental Assistant Certificate program, you could complete your training and be prepared to pursue a rewarding career in only 32 weeks, including 8 weeks of hands-on training .

 Dental Assistants provide quality preventative and corrective dental care under the direct supervision of a dentist or dental hygienist.
 They are responsible for assisting with patient care as well as providing administrative support to the office.
 They also make friendly first contact, greeting incoming clients and putting them at ease.

 The best way to see if Northwest Suburban College (NWSC) is the right fit for you is to contact an admissions representative.
-Get more information on the Dental Assisting Certificate program, class schedules, and institutional grant options so that you can make an informed decision about your future.
+Get more information on the Dental Assistant Certificate program, class schedules, and institutional grant options so that you can make an informed decision about your future.
 Get More Info or Book a Tour.

 Become Qualified in Dental Assisting